State Records Office

 The State Records Office collects, preserves and stores non-current government archives created by the Colonial and Western Australian State Governments and local authorities.
 Records may be kept to satisfy an agency's legal, fiscal or administrative requirements, or for their historical or evidential value.
 Government archives include files, registers, journals, maps, plans, architectural drawings, documents, sound recordings and electronic records.
 Some records are microfilmed or scanned to improve access and to preserve them for future generations.
 Most records are available for research purposes.
 For restricted access records, permission to access needs to be obtained from the controlling agency.
-The State Records Office guide, Requesting Archives, will provide the researcher with an idea on how to obtain records.
+The State Records Office's Accessing the State Archives Collection page, will provide the researcher with an idea on how to obtain records.

-To view original archival records one must obtain a Research Ticket from the State Records Office.
-This involves completing a form, showing proof of identity such as a driver's licence and agreeing to abide by the State Records Office’s Conditions for the Use of Archival Records.
-Researchers' tickets must be produced each time records are requested.
+To view original archival records one must obtain a State Library / State Records Office Membership Card.
+This involves completing a form, showing proof of identity such as a driver's licences and agreeing to abide by the State Library / State Records Office’s Leah Jane Cohen Reading Room terms and conditions of use.
+Your State Library / State Records Office Membership Card must be produced each time records are requested.
 School students can access microform, photocopy or transcript copies of original records and original archival records under supervision.
-A guide on the use of archives for students has been produced.

 A digital camera and copy stand is available for researchers to make digital copies of records, or researchers may bring their own.
+Please note that flash photography is not allowed.
 Oversize material, such as maps and plans may be scanned, to provide a quality copy.